iuliiakr/nyt-daily-digest-translation/README.md

-# NYT Daily Translated Digest
+# The New York Times Daily Translated Digest

 ## Challange
 A relative wants to read The New York Times, but isn't fluent with English and doesn't have time to browse through there web-site.